Haaland Tells Man City To 'Relax' Ahead Of Title Race Finale

-London: Erling Haaland has urged his Manchester City teammates to "relax" after they closed in on making English football history with a 2-0 win away to Tottenham Hotspur.
+(MENAFN- Gulf Times) Erling Haaland has urged his Manchester City teammates to“relax” after they closed in on making English football history with a 2-0 win away to Tottenham Hotspur.

 Tuesday's triumph in north London saw City, courtesy of two goals from Haaland, win their game in hand as they returned to the top of the table as they moved two points clear of Arsenal.